tvvocold/enableDNS/README.md

 pip install -r requirements.txt
 ```

 You now have the app and all its dependencies installed.
-Time to take care of the database settings:
+You may want to change some settings in settings.py.
+At bare minimum you will probably want to change the database settings:

 ```python
 DATABASES = {